willstepp/writings/aura-dim/notes.md

-Opening of the book, a scene describing the beautiful day at Berry flying a kite in the tall grass, boy crawling in the grass like a puppy, a picnic of burgers and fries and fried strawberry pies.
+Opening of the book, a scene describing the beautiful day at Berry flying a kite in the tall grass, boy crawling in the grass like a puppy, a picnic of cheeseburgers and onion rings and fried strawberry pies.
 Mother is with them while flying the kite.
+Mister Joseph.
+Which way is the wind blowing?
+Plans to go to the 411 drive in.
+What are you thinking about, baby?

+Has the restraining order taped to the mirror of his hotel room, to keep him strong.
+Unexpressed desire to make things right.
+Save money, puts it in a hidden stash.
+This money gets taken when his room is ransacked for the computer.

 This is not my circus.
 These are not my monkeys.